 Relight the furnace pilot light.
 If the flame stays on, great!

 Are you still having problems or didn’t find your problem listed?
+No worries!
+We perform furnace repair services.
 Call Cagle Service today, 731-300-1030, and give us more details about your problem, and we’ll get back to you ASAP!